rightthumb/rightthumb-widgets-v0/README.md

 - etc

 ## Hype
+- Generate PHP code
+    + Copy the CREATE TABLE sql, hit alt+win+c to automatically generate the create, read, update, delete of a table in php (crud), then paste the results.
 - I push 10 on my [mouse](https://www.amazon.com/dp/B088B3ZM76) to activate voice commands and say "Sally paste, convert this python to javascript" (ai).
 I then paste the results.
     + The hotkeys.py app manages keyboard shortcuts.
 A programmable mouse can activate any of them.
         * View all keyboard shortcuts 'p hotkeys -k'